Public Health Assessment & Program Evaluation

 Program evaluation allows the owner, manager or champion of a program, policy, or initiative to assess execution, and determine whether it achieved intended outcomes and overall impact.
 Evaluation is used to:

-• Make decisions on evidence as opposed to intuition
+• Make decisions on evidence as opposed to intuition.

-• Proactively identify and fix a wrong before it perpetuates
+• Proactively identify and fix a wrong before it perpetuates.

 Public health program evaluation is not limited to public health entities alone, but also to any entity whose activity stands to impact the public's health in the short- or long-term.
 Every entity should therefore evaluate the potential for its activity's impacts on the spiritual, psychological, social, as well as physical health of any population.
+Further, the environment is always evolving and needs can change over time across and within the DoD.
+Thus, evaluation should be viewed as an ongoing mission activity and not as a "one and done" task.
+This is why having an evaluation strategy for a program, policy, or initiative is mission critical.